lptolik/lptolik.github.io/_pages/cv.md

 Analysis of promoter-protein recognition on the basis of E.coli sigma-70 promoter database.
 Development of algorithm for fast electrostatic properties of long DNA fragments evaluation.
-Analysis of electrostatic profiles of promoter regions of chromosome of *E. coli*
+Analysis of electrostatic profiles of promoter regions of chromosome of *E. coli*.

 **04.2002-08.2003**  EMP Project Lead Software Developer\
 Development of web service and database for biochemical information for